alexandreborges/malwoverview/README.md

       -s SHOW_VT_REPORT, --vtreport SHOW_VT_REPORT
                         Shows antivirus reports from the main players.
 This option is used with the -f option (any filetype).
       -v VIRUSTOTAL, --virustotal VIRUSTOTAL
                         Queries the Virus Total database for positives and totals.Thus, you need to edit the configmalw.py and insert your VT API.
       -a HYBRID_ANALYSIS, --hybrid HYBRID_ANALYSIS
                         Queries the Hybrid Analysis database for general report.
 Use the -e option to specify which environment are looking for the associate report because the sample can have been submitted to a different environment that you are looking for.
-Thus, you need to edit the configmalw.py and insert your HA API and secret.
+Thus, you need to edit the configmalw.py i and insert your HA API and secret.
       -p USE_VT_PUB_KEY, --vtpub USE_VT_PUB_KEY
                         (optional) You should use this option if you have a public Virus Total API.
 It forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the malware repository.
       -w RUN_ON_WINDOWS, --windows RUN_ON_WINDOWS
                         This option is used when the OS is Microsoft Windows.
       -u URL_VT, --vturl URL_VT